abyudh-kattemane/australian-labor-market-analysis/README.md

 **Option 1 — Power BI Desktop (Full interactive experience):**
 1. Download and install [Power BI Desktop](https://powerbi.microsoft.com/desktop) (free)
-2. Clone or download this repository
+2. Download `dashboard/Labour_Dashboard.pbix` from this repository and open it
-3. Update the data source paths: Home → Transform data → Data source settings → update file paths to your local `/data/` folder
-4. Refresh data and explore all four pages
+3. If prompted about data source errors, click **Close** — the dashboard data is embedded in the file and will load without reconnecting to any source files

 **Option 2 — PDF (Static view):**
 Download `docs/Abyudh_Australian_Labour_Market_Analysis.pdf` for a static snapshot of all pages.